 Long-term Culture and Short-term Politics

 A recent parliamentary round table considered the state of the ‘special relationship’ between the UK and the US in advance of President Trump’s state visit next week.
-Guests hosted by the British Council discussed the Council’s report ‘A Special Relationship?’, which explores the attitudes of young Brits and Americans towards each other’s countries.
+Guests discussed the Council’s report ‘A Special Relationship?’, which explores the attitudes of young people from the United Kingdom and Americans towards each other’s countries.
 The report revealed that the phrase ‘special relationship’ has almost four times as much traction in the UK as in the US, and not much in either, but that the underlying cultural closeness between the two countries – based on shared values and mutual attraction – is real and as strong as ever.

 The report revealed that the phrase ‘special relationship’ has almost four times as much traction in the UK as in the US, and not much in either, but that the underlying cultural closeness between the two countries – based on shared values and mutual attraction – is real and as strong as ever